helto4real/hassio/presence.md

   group_devices: group.tomas_devices # The group that contains the tracked devices

 ```
+Make sure you use the name of the group you created in `group_devices`!

-Note there will be other settings in the globals.py file that has nothing to do with presence.
-Just ignore that for now.
+*Note there will be other settings in the globals.py file that has nothing to do with presence.
+Just ignore that for now.*

 ## 4. Check your status page
 A new device called `sensor.[your name] should now been created and contains the combined status and position of all trackers.